MeteoSwiss/realtime_pollen_calibration/README.md

 ## Start developing

 Once you created or cloned this repository, make sure the installation is running properly.
 Install the package dependencies with the provided script `setup_env.sh`.
+This script also handles the installation of ecCodes cosmo definitions (for more on ecCode refer to the dedicated section below), sets the fieldextra path and checks the cartopy installation (currently deactivated).
 Check available options with

 ```bash